ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

-8. Once you see the *Explore projects* tab, right-click on the empty list of projects and click *Get Project List*.
+8. Click the *Explore* tab in the middle of IDz, near the top.
+Once you see the *Explore projects* tab, right-click on the empty list of projects and click *Get Project List*.

     ![idz-get-projects](../images/idz-get-projects.png)